priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 ##  Install Redis in a multi-node configuration

-You can deploy Redis in a multi-node configuration using Terraform and Ansible.
+You can deploy Redis in a multi-node configuration on AWS Graviton processors using Terraform and Ansible.
 You will create three primary nodes and three replica nodes.

 ## Before you begin